jeffh/Hydrant/docs/source/value_transformer_reference.rst

 ===========================

-This is the reference documentation for all the `NSValueTransformers`_ that Hydrant implements as conviences for you.
+This is the reference documentation for all the `NSValueTransformers`_ that Hydrant implements as conveniences for you.
 Currently, these transformers are intended to be used with :ref:`HYDMapReflectively`.

 They are also publicly exposed if you need or prefer to use these classes